Trique languages: Morphology

 The same /k-/ prefix plus a tonal change shows the potential aspect:

 C-amii² zo¹.
 'You will speak.'

 The tonal changes associated with the potential aspect are complex but always involve lowering the tone of the root (Hollenbach 1984).

 There are also complex phonological processes that are triggered by the presence of root-final clitic pronouns.
 These pronouns (especially the first- and the second-person singular) may change the shape of the stem or alter its tone.

-As a language subfamily, Triqui is interesting for having a large tonal inventory, complex morphophonology, and interesting syntactic phenomena, much of which has yet to be described.
+As a language subfamily, Triqui is notable for having a large tonal inventory, complex morphophonology, and unique syntactic phenomena, much of which has yet to be described.

 Media

 Triqui-language programming is carried by the CDI's radio stations XEQIN-AM, based in San Quintín, Baja California, and XETLA, based in Tlaxiaco, Oaxaca.